rahul-gharat/dronahq-docs/docs/git-sync.md

 1. To add this SSH key to your Bitbucket account, visit `Bitbucket > Settings > SSH Keys (under security) > Add key`.
 Note that you need to add the key at the account level, not the repository level.

-2. Provide the necessary details, including the Label, and paste the SSH key copied from the app in Studio.
+2. Provide the necessary details, including the Label, and paste the SSH key copied from the app in DronaHQ.
 Click `Add key`.

 ## Using Git in Action

-Working with Git in the Studio is similar to using Git itself.
+Working with Git in the DronaHQ is similar to using Git itself.
 After connecting to the Git repository, you can commit changes and push them to the remote branch.
 You can also pull changes from the repository.
 Two additional tabs, Push and Pull, enable these operations.

 ### Push to the Repository